SVP, Account ServiceNVE Experience Agency

-What was your most memorable event you have ever worked on?
+What was the most memorable event you’ve worked on?

 Any advice for up-and-coming event pros?

 Never let your lack of experience on paper be a reason to not attempt something new.
 Be comfortable being uncomfortable.
 A little discomfort and fear of failure is healthy—that’s where you push your potential, learn, and grow.